How Many Neutrons Does Potassium Have

 Medical Advancements

 Potassium isotopes are used in medical imaging to study various physiological processes.
-For example, potassium-42, a radioactive isotope, has been used to assess myocardial perfusion (blood flow to the heart) and to study electrolyte balance in the body.
+Take this: potassium-42, a radioactive isotope, has been used to assess myocardial perfusion (blood flow to the heart) and to study electrolyte balance in the body.
 While potassium-42 has a short half-life and is not widely used today, ongoing research is exploring other potassium isotopes and their potential applications in diagnostic imaging and targeted therapies.
 Advances in nuclear medicine continue to refine the use of isotopes for more precise and effective medical treatments.

 Environmental Monitoring